There are six main factors -- three internal and two external -- that can influence the value of privately held companies:

 - Quality of the business

-- Projected cash flows
+- Projected revenue and cash flow

 - Overall size of the company